Eivor

-Eivor, Eivør or Øyvor is a gender-neutral given name in the Nordic countries.
+Eivor, Eivør or Øyvor is a Unisex given name in the Nordic countries.
 In Sweden, 4,922 people bear the name.
 The average age is 78.

 The name perhaps originated from either the Proto-Norse word auja, which is thought to mean "good luck", or from Old Norse ey- or øy-, meaning "island", and secondly from -varr, meaning "careful", or perhaps from the Proto-Norse word *warjaʀ, meaning "defender".
 The Old Norse form of the name was Eyvǫr or Øyvǫr.